 - 1986 - Building campaign commences for FLW building; first phase of FLW renovation work planned & directed; Dr. Waco accepts call to Dallas church.

 - 1987 - Rev. Robert Lee Hill becomes senior minister.

-- 1988 - Elevator installed, making FLW building handicap accessible; church signed installed; youth mission trips begin.
+- 1988 - Elevator installed, making FLW building handicap accessible; church sign installed; youth mission trips begin.

-- 1989 - Sanctuary chancel area redesigned; new Lord’s Table, pulpit, lectern, & chairs; services broadcast again on KXTR radio; Koinonia Council offers programs for those struggling with addictions.
+- 1989 - Sanctuary chancel area redesigned; new Lord’s Table, pulpit, lectern and chairs; services broadcast again on KXTR radio; Koinonia Council offers programs for those struggling with addictions.